tarantool/doc/doc/concepts/coop_multitasking.rst

 ..  note::

-    Please note that all operations of ``os`` mosule are non-cooperative and exclusively block the whole tx thread.
+    Please note that all operations of the ``os`` mosule are non-cooperative and exclusively block the whole tx thread.

-For :ref:`memtx <engines-chapter>`, since all data is in memory, there is no yielding for a read requests (like ``:select``, ``:pairs``, ``:get``).
+For :ref:`memtx <engines-chapter>`, since all data is in memory, there is no yielding for a read request (like ``:select``, ``:pairs``, ``:get``).

 For :ref:`vinyl <engines-chapter>`, since some data may not be in memory, there may be disk I/O for a